MrGavintech/notebook/README.md

 # Notebook

-This app uses Session storage to store user notes, angular material for a quick layout, and a basic structure to allow for a simple state management w/out the use of any 3rd party libraries.
-This was just a sample project I did for an interview requirement.
-The project was timed, so I always feel like there's room for improvement on a timed exercise.
-The primary requirement was to allow note taking on the initial page.
-Also it was to not to lose the users information upon navigation to the same app in a new tab, or refreshes.
+This app uses Session storage to store user notes.
+It uses angular material for a simple layout, and simple state management using basic RxJS w/out the use of any 3rd party state managers.
+This was a quick project I did for an interview requirement.
+The primary requirement was to allow note taking on the initial page that displayed.
+Also, the requirement said it shouldn't duplicate the users notes upon navigation to the same app in a new tab, or lose data in any tab session for refreshes.
 It was limited to 5 notes.

 ## What could be better and worked as issue requests?
-When time permits, these are the following items I'd like to address in the code base
+The project was timed, so I always feel like there's room for improvement on a timed exercise.
+These are the following items I'd like to address in the code base
 * More robust state manager such as redux or simpler like Dan's observable store
 * Clean up linting issues and remove inline lint comments
 * Add unit tests with JEST or similar
-* Change UI theme and add a more robust UX
+* Change UI theme and add a more robust UX for note taking
 * Remove some unnecessary classes and folders from structure
 * Refactor some of the code for a simpler implementation